Pattern-Equivariant Homology: PE Homology of Hierarchical Tilings

+The final generalisation which we shall discuss is to non-Euclidean tilings.
+Again, we shall use the pentagonal tilings of Bowers and Stephenson as our running example.
+There is no natural action of translation for these tilings but, as discussed in Example \ref{ex: BSP}, there is a natural analogue of the ePE (co)homology groups.
+The method above, with essentially no modifications, may be used to compute them:

+\begin{exmp} One begins by listing the rigid equivalence classes of stars from the tiling.
+For a Bowers--Stephenson pentagonal tiling, there are two $0$-stars, corresponding to those vertices meeting three tiles and those meeting four, there is one $1$-star and one $2$-star.
+However, the $1$-star has rotational symmetry which reverses the orientation of its central $1$-cell.
+Since we have non-trivial cell isotropy, we may only compute over suitably divisible coefficients.
+Over $\Q$ coefficients, the approximant complex is given by

+It follows that the approximant homology over $\Q$ coefficients is $H_k^{(0)}(\mf{T}^0;\Q) \cong \Q^2$, $0$, $\Q$ for $k=0$, $1$, $2$, respectively.
+The connecting map has the analogous definition to the Euclidean case, and we find it to be an isomorphism in each degree.

-To compute homology over integral coefficients, we pass to a barycentric subdivision of the setup.
-Now we have four vertex types: two of them corresponding to the two vertex types of the original CW decomposition $\ms{T}$, one corresponding the the barycentre of each edge and one corresponding the the barycentre of each pentagon.
-There are three edge types and two face types.
-So the approximant chain complexes over $\mathbb{Z}$ coefficients are
+To compute homology over integral coefficients, we pass to the barycentric subdivision.
+Now we have four $0$-stars: two of them corresponding to the two $0$-stars of the original tiling, one corresponding to the barycentre of each edge and one corresponding to the barycentre of each pentagon.
+There are three $1$-stars and two $2$-stars.
+So the approximant chain complexes over $\Z$ coefficients are